Local systems in diffeology: Introduction

 Consider a commutative diagram

 in $\mathsf{Set}^{\Delta^{\text{op}}}$ consisting of Kan fibrations $p_i$ for $i = 0, 1$ and $2$.
-Then, under a suitable condition on the diagram, the pullback ${\mathcal P}$ of local systems obtained by $p_i$ enables us to construct a first quadrant spectral sequence of algebras of the form
+Then, under a suitable condition on the diagram, the pullback ${\mathcal Q}$ of local systems obtained by $p_i$ enables us to construct a first quadrant spectral sequence of algebras of the form

-Here ${\mathcal H}_{\mathcal P}^*$ stands for local coefficients associated with the pullback ${\mathcal P}$ and $A_{DR}(X_1\cup_{X_0}X_2)$ denotes the singular de Rham complex of the adjunction simplicial set $X_1\cup_{X_0}X_2)$; see Section \ref{sect:deRham} for the complex.
+Here ${\mathcal H}_{\mathcal Q}^*$ is the system of local coefficients associated with ${\mathcal Q}$ and $A_{DR}(X_1\cup_{X_0}X_2)$ denotes the singular de Rham complex of the adjunction simplicial set $X_1\cup_{X_0}X_2$; see Section \ref{sect:deRham} for the complex.
 The details on the spectral sequence are described in Theorem \ref{thm:SS}.
-Applying the result in the category $\mathsf{Diff}$, in particular, we have a spectral sequence converging to the Souriau--de Rham cohomology of a diffeological adjunction space such as a {\it smooth CW complex} \cite{I} and a {\it parametrized stratifold} (p-stratifold for short) \cite{Kreck}; see Examples \ref{ex:an_example2} and \ref{ex:an_example}.
+Applying the result in the category $\mathsf{Diff}$, in particular, we have a spectral sequence converging to the Souriau--de Rham cohomology of a diffeological adjunction space such as a {\it smooth CW complex} \cite{I} and a {\it parametrized stratifold} \cite{Kreck}; see Examples \ref{ex:an_example2} and \ref{ex:an_example}.
 A small computation with Theorem \ref{thm:SS} is made in Example \ref{ex:compare}.

 The spectral sequence in Theorem \ref{thm:SS} is equipped with a differential graded algebra structure, so that we may recover the target cohomology as an algebra unlike a Mayer--Vietoris type exact sequence.
 In this sense, the tool for computing the de Rham cohomology seem to be a novel type of spectral sequences.
 For the Leray--Serre spectral sequence and the Eilenberg--Moore spectral sequence for fibrations in $\mathsf{Diff}$, we refer the reader to the results \cite[Theorems 5.4 and 5.5]{K2020}.